ColoMack/IP-4/README.md

  ## SET UP INSTRUCTIONS
   Clone the project from github from the link provided on the code.

-  Open the coe on your browser.
+  Open the code on your browser.

   ## Contact info
   [tedaringo628@gmail.com]